Topologically nontrivial multicritical points: Effects of disorder

+We perform a similar analysis in the presence of disorder with strength $\eta_1=\eta_2=3$.
+In this case, we extract $E_{N+1}$, $E_{N+2}$, and $E_{N+3}$ and average them over many disorder realizations.
+The resulting finite-size scaling is presented in Fig.~\ref{fz}(b).
+We observe that both $\langle E_{N+1}\rangle$ and $\langle E_{N+2}\rangle$ decay exponentially with system size, indicating the persistence of zero-energy edge modes in the disordered regime.
+By contrast, $\langle E_{N+3}\rangle$ exhibits a power-law dependence on system size, consistent with its bulk character.

-The disorder strengths are kept equal $\eta_1=\eta_2$ throughout this analysis.
+So far, throughout the analysis, the disorder strengths are kept equal, i.e., $\eta_1=\eta_2$.
 However, a more general case where $\eta_1\neq\eta_2$ can also be studied, which yields qualitatively similar results.
 The details for two cases with $\eta_1<\eta_2$ and $\eta_1>\eta_2$ are discussed in Appendix.~\ref{app3}.
 Overall, we observe that for small values of the disorder, the multicritical points do not vanish, but their position in the parameter space is merely shifted.
 For higher values of the disorder, all the topological gaps eventually close, and all multicritical points and critical lines disappear, realizing a transition to a gapless Anderson localized phase.
 Moreover, the Anderson localized phase is topologically nontrivial and characterized by the presence of two zero-energy modes localized at each end of the chain.